Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/ent-bundle.md

 # Bundle Management

-The Entando Bundle commands extend the functionality of **ent** through a dedicated bundle management system.
+The Villanova Bundle commands extend the functionality of **ent** through a dedicated bundle management system.
 The `ent bundle` set of subcommands orchestrate the lifecycle of a component, packing it into a convenient standardized docker-based bundle that can be used to build composable applications.
 This approach takes advantage of a single project descriptor, along with centralized [API management](ent-api.md) and [DB and Keycloak services](ent-svc.md).
-Common operations and the steps required to create an Entando Bundle are detailed below.
+Common operations and the steps required to create an Villanova Bundle are detailed below.

-In addition, this document describes the series of `ent ecr` commands that manage bundle interactions with the [Entando Component Repository](../../docs/compose/local-hub-overview.md) (ECR).
-These are applicable to both docker-based bundles and their git-based predecessors (< Entando 7.1).
-Notable commands applicable to creating and deploying only git-based bundles are also discussed.
+In addition, this document describes the series of `ent ecr` commands that manage bundle interactions with the [Villanova Component Repository](../../docs/compose/local-hub-overview.md) (ECR).
+These are applicable to both docker-based bundles and their git-based predecessors. <!-- (< Entando 7.1). --> Notable commands applicable to creating and deploying only git-based bundles are also discussed.

-## Entando Bundle Development
+## Villanova Bundle Development

 The bundle development lifecycle consists of 6 stages, each corresponding to a subcommand of ent bundle:

-- [Initialization](#initialization): `ent bundle init` launches a new bundle project, either with the default starter files and folders, or dynamically, from the catalog of an Entando Hub.
+- [Initialization](#initialization): `ent bundle init` launches a new bundle project, either with the default starter files and folders, or dynamically, from the catalog of an Villanova Hub.
 The bundle format relies on a single JSON descriptor as the project manifest.

 - [Build](#build): With the structure established, `ent bundle build` generates micro frontend (MFE) and microservice (MS) components.
 These are filtered by type and name, and assigned version numbers.

-- [Run](#run): `ent bundle run` and Keycloak integration enable components to be tested locally, independent of an Entando cluster.
+- [Run](#run): `ent bundle run` and Keycloak integration enable components to be tested locally, independent of an Villanova cluster.

 - [Package](#package): `ent bundle pack` generates the bundle artifacts and images for the bundle and each microservice.

 - [Publish](#publish): `ent bundle publish` pushes the images to a Docker repository, after which the bundle can be deployed and installed.

-- [Deploy](#deploy): `ent bundle deploy` delivers a published bundle to the ECR of the Entando Platform.
+- [Deploy](#deploy): `ent bundle deploy` delivers a published bundle to the ECR of the Villanova Platform.
 The bundle custom resource is generated and tags are retrieved from Docker Hub.

-- [Install](#install): `ent bundle install` applies the bundle to the Entando instance.
+- [Install](#install): `ent bundle install` applies the bundle to the Villanova instance.
 It is then available in the App Builder for unlimited reuse.

 See the [Build and Publish a Simple Bundle](../../tutorials/create/pb/publish-simple-bundle.md) tutorial to follow the full process.
-And for more information on Entando Bundle specifications, go to the [Bundle Details](../curate/bundle-details.md) page.
+And for more information on Villanova Bundle specifications, go to the [Bundle Details](../curate/bundle-details.md) page.

 ## Docker-based Bundle Commands